hassan-chaudhry/grocerybuddy/README.md

 - Install SQL Connector: pip install "cloud-sql-python-connector[pymysql]"
 - Install the gcloud CLI: https://cloud.google.com/sdk/docs/install

+For a more extensive list, check the "Running the Program" page on our Confluence wiki.
+But these should be the only ones you need.

 ### Getting Authorized

 After installing "gcloud CLI," run the following command to log into an NYU email:
 ```
 gcloud auth login
 ```
-Only the developers of thr project and the TAs overlooking its development currently have access to the program.
+Only the developers of the project and the TAs overlooking its development currently have access to the program.

 ### Running the Program